jeandiogo/locker/README.md

 int main()
 {
-	//lock the file
-	auto const my_lock = locker::lock_guard("my_file.txt");

-	//now you have exclusive access to it until the end of this scope
+	//lock the file to have exclusive access until the end of this scope auto const my_lock = locker::lock_guard("my_file.txt");

 	//open it with your favorite handler
 	auto my_stream = std::ofstream("my_file.txt");